MicroEJ/docs/DeviceDeveloperGuide/appendix/llapi/llsp.rst

 Header Files
 ------------

-The implementation of the SP for the PLATFORM assumes some support from the underlying RTOS.
+The implementation of the SP for the MicroEJ Platform assumes some support from the underlying RTOS.
 It is mainly related to provide some synchronization when reading / writing into Shielded Plug blocks.

 -  ``LLSP_IMPL_syncWriteBlockEnter`` and